DanBertrand/DanBertrand/README.md

 ---

 ###### About me
-:soon: I'm currently looking for a job opportunity as a back-end developer
+:soon: I'm currently looking for a job opportunity as web developer, preferably frontend.
 :heart: Started to build simple HTML / CSS website a year ago, I jump to another level
 :office: Before I started dreaming about lines of code, I worked as a customer success manager (and had no idea what a commit was).